 Whether you’re a long-time small business owner interested in pursuing a transition to financially support your retirement or an aspiring millennial entrepreneur with a social media following and a dream, turning a hobby into a business is now more plausible than ever.

 In fact, it’s estimated that around 27 million Americans are working full-time in self-employment by the end of 2020.
-But just like any business venture, if you’re trying to figure out how to profit from your vintage clothing collection or how to attract potential students to your guitar-teaching classes, success takes more than mastering the art of whatever your hobby may be.
+But just like any business venture, if you’re trying to figure out how to profit from your vintage clothing collection or how to attract potential clients to your recording studio, success takes more than mastering the art of whatever your hobby may be.
 Here are eight tips to help you capitalize on changing your passion project into a full on small business:

 Share this Post